untrogen999/romeo_and_juliet/README.md

 This is the Romeo and Juliet project for HUMAN-1030 Fall 2024.
-We're working on an analysis of that play.
+We're working on an analysis of that play to make an augmented reading view.

 The project's done by four people: